 NG-RAN node: either a gNB or an ng-eNB.

 Numerology: corresponds to one subcarrier spacing in the frequency domain.
 By scaling a reference subcarrier spacing by an integer N, different numerologies can be defined.

+Primary PUCCH group: a group of seving cell including PCell whose PUCCH signalling is associated with the PUCCH on PCell.

+Secondary PUCCH group: a group of SCells whose PUCCH signalling is associated with the PUCCH on the PUCCH SCell.
+This definition does not apply when a UE reports CSI of a SCell belonging to secondary/primary PUCCH group by PUSCH or PUCCH of active serving cells belonging to primary/secondary PUCCH group.

 Xn: network interface between NG-RAN nodes.